mesh-payments/api-auth-examples/README.md

 ### Timestamp

-* Because the signature is tied to the time stamp of the request, it can't reuse authorization headers
+* A valid time stamp is mandatory for authenticated requests and must be within 5 minutes of the API system time when the request is received.
 * replay attacks
 * clock scew
 ### Nonce